 Our law firm serves clients in Grand Rapids, Kalamazoo and throughout southwest Michigan.

-Grand Rapids Violent Crimes Lawyers
+Grand Rapids Domestic Violence Lawyers

 If you have been charged with a violent crime in Michigan, you already know the life-changing consequences you are facing.
 You don’t need to be warned about life in prison, sex offender registration or other penalties.
 However, you should know that there is hope.
 Criminal defense attorneys play a crucial role in providing support and guidance through the criminal justice system, helping individuals cope with the anxiety and uncertainty of facing violent criminal charges.